 Currently, CBP has been tasked with adjudicating requests for satisfactory departure.
 The process for how to make such a request may vary depending on the place of admission.
 There is not currently national or standardised guidance on these requests.

-For example, a foreign national admitted at Los Angeles International Airport-LAX can only contact CBP LAX deferred inspection within 14 days of their expiration of period of stay (90 days) to request satisfactory departure.
+For example, a foreign national admitted at Los Angeles International Airport-LAX can only contact CBP LAX deferred inspection within 14 days of their expiration of the period of stay (90 days) to request satisfactory departure.

 A foreign national may need the original flight arrangements and other basic documents when making the request.
-Also, a foreign national may need to demonstrate that their flight was canceled, and that they are awaiting a new flight that is beyond their 90-day period of admission.
+Also, a foreign national may need to demonstrate that their flight was cancelled, and that they are awaiting a new flight that is beyond their 90-day period of admission.

 Should you need assistance or have questions with satisfactory departure please contact us immediately.

 What happens if I stay in the US longer than 90 days or the satisfactory departure period?

 There are potentially serious immigration consequences for overstaying a granted period of admission.

 The consequences can range depending on the length of the overstay of the granted admission period and thus acquiring unlawful presence.
 For unlawful presence of fewer than 180 days, there is likely inability to use the Visa Waiver Program (ESTA) in the future, which would require a foreign national to apply for a visitor visa (B visa) for such future travel.